 Our presence is a reminder to the church of the needs, hopes and concerns of the world beyond the church.

-We are the church’s mobilizing force for justice and peace.
+We are the church’s mobilizing force for service and justice.

 “Reading Camp has the power to change lives.”

 An interview with Deacon Michelle Doran, organizer, driving force and evangelizer for the Reading Camp programs in the Diocese of Maryland.

 Michelle, how and when did you get started with the Reading Camps?

 Reading Camp is the brainchild of the Diocese of Lexington.
 The first Reading Camp was held in 2002 in response to the growing awareness of the need for literacy support for children.
 Reading Camp came to the Diocese of Maryland through the efforts of the late Archdeacon Madeline Beard, who, in her role as the Jubilee Minister of the Diocese, attended a conference where she heard about Reading Camps.

 We joined the Reading Camp Network in 2013, and held the first one in Calvert County.
 We’ve grown from there.
 This past summer there were 4 camps, and we anticipate that there will be six this coming summer (2018).

 My passion for Reading Camp comes out of my understanding that our children are our most important resource and our future.
 We need well-educated people capable of making well-informed decisions for our country and our people.
 We need to give every child the opportunity to become all that they are capable of being.
 None of this will happen without solid reading skills.
 And then there’s the fact that reading is fun!